 What is a Snow Moon?
 The February Full Moon’s Spiritual Meaning

-Centuries ago, early Native American tribes relied on the season’s flora, fauna, weather, and activities to christen each full moon of the month as a way of keeping track of time without the 365-day calendar.
-The Snow Moon is also sometimes referred to as the Hunger Moon, Bone Moon, and Bear Moon.
+Native American tribes relied on the season’s flora, fauna, weather, and activities to christen each full moon of the month as a way of keeping track of time without the 365-day calendar.
+The Snow Moon in February is also sometimes called the Hunger Moon, Bone Moon, or Bear Moon.

 *This article contains affiliate links*